 5. Deducting the same expenses twice

 If you use the standard method for calculating your deduction, you should not be deducting itemized expenses in addition to mileage.
 Itemized costs include things like car washes, gas, maintenance, depreciation, fees, insurance, repairs, oil, tires, registration, or lease payments.
-The standard method accounts for these and allows you to deduct a flat rate of 58 cents/mile.
+The standard method accounts for these and allows you to deduct a flat rate.
 Writing off these individual expenses when you use the standard method is actually double-dipping.
 You could wind up with a big penalty from the IRS if you are caught.